sbueringer/blog/_posts/2019-01-04-open-policy-agent-authorization-webhook.md

 ## Create/update/delete on specific StorageClasses

-As in the first example, we have to grant user access via RBAC:
+In this example, we want to grant the user create/update/delete rights to all StorageClasses except ceph.
+As in the first example, we have to grant the user access via RBAC:

 ````yaml
 kind: ClusterRole